 So why is the number of inmates in prisons and jails around the nation still going up? . . .
-Already, California and Florida spend more to incarcerate people than to educate their college-age populations.
+Already, California and Florida spend more to incarcerate people than to educate their collegeage populations.
+51 grim milestones: More than 1 in 100 American adults are behind bars.
+One in nine black men, ages 20 to 34, are serving time, as are 1 in 36 adult Hispanic men.